cypress-io/cypress-documentation/content/guides/component-testing/overview.md

 results in faster tests and fewer dependencies on infrastructure than end-to-end tests covering the same code paths.

-Lastly, Cypress's API is user-centric and built for testing things that render on the web.
+Lastly, Cypress's API is user-centric and built for testing anything that renders on the web.
 Therefore, many of your tests will appear framework-agnostic and **approachable for developers coming from any background**.